GeotrekCE/Geotrek-admin/docs/install/import.rst

 when the order is not well managed during topologies' display.

 .. danger::
-    It can happens that this algorithm can't find any solution and will genereate a MultiLineString.
+    It can happens that this algorithm can't find any solution and will generate a MultiLineString.
     This will be displayed at the end of the reorder